mcandre/unmake/README.md

 `make` is a natural candidate for working around limitations in provisioning scripts.
 For example, `go mod` / `cargo` do not track linters or other dev dependencies, and `sh` defaults to ignoring errors during provisioning. `make`'s default semantics prepare it well for provisioning and other activities. `make` can do many things! `unmake` helps it do them better.

+# CAVEATS

+We do our best to catch POSIX make violations, but some may slip by.
+For example:

+* POSIX violations hiding inside macro expansions
+* POSIX violations hiding inside command output
+* An ever-growing list of GNU/BSD/etc. extensions to POSIX make

 # RUNTIME REQUIREMENTS

 (None)